Grigori Perelman: Possible withdrawal from mathematics

 Perelman quit his job at the Steklov Institute in December 2005.
 His friends are said to have stated that he currently finds mathematics a painful topic to discuss; by 2010, some even said that he had entirely abandoned mathematics.

 Perelman is quoted in a 2006 article in The New Yorker saying that he was disappointed with the ethical standards of the field of mathematics.
 The article implies that Perelman refers particularly to alleged efforts of Fields medalist Shing-Tung Yau to downplay Perelman's role in the proof and play up the work of Cao and Zhu.
 Perelman added:

 I can't say I'm outraged.
 Other people do worse.
 Of course, there are many mathematicians who are more or less honest.
 But almost all of them are conformists.
 They are more or less honest, but they tolerate those who are not honest. [...]
 It is not people who break ethical standards who are regarded as aliens.
 It is people like me who are isolated.

 This, combined with the possibility of being awarded a Fields Medal, led him to state that he had quit professional mathematics by 2006.
 He said:

 As long as I was not conspicuous, I had a choice.
 Either to make some ugly thing (Note: The New Yorker authors explained Perelman's reference to "some ugly thing" as "a fuss" on Perelman's part about the ethical breaches he perceived.) or, if I didn't do this kind of thing, to be treated as a pet.
 Now, when I become a very conspicuous person, I cannot stay a pet and say nothing.
 That is why I had to quit.

 It was unclear whether along with his resignation from Steklov and subsequent seclusion Perelman stopped his mathematics research.
 Yakov Eliashberg, another Russian mathematician, said that in 2007 Perelman confided to him that he was working on other things, but that it was too premature to discuss them.
 Perelman has shown interest in the Navier–Stokes equations and the problem of their solutions' existence and smoothness, according to Le Point.

 In 2014, Russian media reported that Perelman was working in the field of nanotechnology in Sweden.
-Shortly thereafter, however, he was spotted again in his native hometown of Saint Petersburg.
+Shortly thereafter, however, he was spotted again in Saint Petersburg.
 Russian media speculated that he periodically visits his sister in Sweden, while living in Saint Petersburg and taking care of his elderly mother.